What Are The Classification Of Financial Markets?

 #2 – By Maturity of Claim

-There are two types of market-based on the maturity of claim:
+There are two types of market-based on the maturity of claim: –

-Capital market refers to the market where instruments with medium- and long-term maturity are traded.
-This is the market where the maximum interchange of money happens, it helps companies get access to money through equity capital, preference share capital, etc. and it also provides investors access to invest in the equity share capital of the company and be a party to the profits earned by the company.
+The capital marketCapital MarketA capital market is a place where buyers and sellers interact and trade financial securities such as debentures, stocks, debt instruments, bonds, and derivative instruments such as futures, options, swaps, and exchange-traded funds (ETFs).
+There are two kinds of markets: primary markets and secondary markets. is when instruments with medium- and long-term maturity are traded.
+It is the market where the maximum interchange of money happens.
+It helps companies access money through equity capitalEquity CapitalEquity Capital refers to the capital collected by a company from its owners and other shareholders in exchange for a portion of ownership in the company., preference share capital, etc. It also provides investors access to invest in the company’s equity share capital and be a party to the profits earned by the company.

 This market has two verticals:

-- Secondary Market – Once a company gets the security listed, the security becomes available to be traded over the exchange between the investors.
-The market that facilitates such trading is known as the secondary market or the stock market.
+- Secondary Market – Once a company gets the security listed, the deposit becomes available to be traded over the exchange between the investors.
+The market that facilitates such trading is the secondary market Secondary MarketA secondary market is a platform where investors can easily buy or sell securities once issued by the original issuer, be it a bank, corporation, or government entity.
+Also referred to as an aftermarket, it allows investors to trade securities freely without interference from those who issue them. or the stock market.

 #3 – By Timing of Delivery